Platinum award-winning composer/music producer

 Mars' follow up to The Eleventh Hour.
 Aptly titled 11.02 was eagerly embraced by fans both new and old.
 2000 saw the release of Mars' 7th CD eclectic groove release When Worlds Collide.
 Then followed by Karma, Mars' 8th release, takes you into the genre of 'world music'.
 Karma is an embracing and energetic album that takes you places you haven't been before.

-Also in 2001 upon popular request, Mars released his first Christmas album titled Christmas from Mars.
-This collection of classic Christmas songs fused with Mars' production and songwriting genius is something for your Christmas CD collection.
+Upon popular request, Mars released his first Christmas album in 2001 titled Christmas from Mars.
+This collection of classic Christmas songs fused with Mars' production and songwriting genius is something for your Christmas collection.

 In late 2003, Mars completed his newest set of albums 11.04-Panorama, the fourth in the "Eleventh Hour" series, Final Frontier, the first in the motivational series, and Nocturnal Diaries, another eclectic tribute to Nature & Collaborations, a sound diary of Mars' collaborations with friends over the years.
 Not only does Mars create the music but he also creates the artwork for each album.
 In most cases, each album image is from his fine art collection.